FoxInFlame/LINEbot-SJO/README.md

+**Retired since 2021/12/25 because it became increasingly difficult to actively maintain and update the bot to the changes in the website.**

 # Relay Bot for Setagaya Junior Orchestra

 This is a LINE bot written in PHP for the Setagaya Junior Orchestra.